AnmingGu/RetroTetris/README.md

 # Tetris
-Implementation of Tetris game in Python.
+Implementation of Tetris game in Java.